lincolnkinley/PointCloud_DynamicObjectFinder/README.md

 Set the Marker Array topic to /visualized_bounding_boxes

-For more information, add an Image and set the topic to /data_image
+For additional information, add an Image and set the topic to /data_image

 III.
 Visualization Information
 -----------------------------------------------